 The mad scramble to rebuild the east coast boardwalks after Hurricane Sandy has begun.
 As usual, many municipalities dragged their feet during the winter, and with tourist season looming just a few months away, our phones are ringing off the hook with people looking for 2x4 and 2x6 Ipe for a boardwalk somewhere along the Atlantic coast.
 Ipe suppliers such as J. Gibson McIlvain and many of our … [Read more...] about Are We Overbuilding Our Boardwalks?

 I have written in the past about the difficulties that come with buying Ipe, due to distinct seasons created by the rainy season.
 Additionally, there is global competition for the resource, and we have had to get more and more savvy about when we buy and how to extend our buying season in order to take best advantage of sizes that quickly become scarce.
-This year the playing field was set, as it … [Read more...] about Plenty of Ipe to Rebuild East Coast Hurricane Damage
+This year the playing field was set, … [Read more...] about Plenty of Ipe to Rebuild East Coast Hurricane Damage

 There is no question that the primary use for Ipe is as a decking material.
 As a decking product, Ipe is surfaced on 4 sides (S4S) and eased on 4 edges (E4E) which prevents splintering and sharp edges in this very, very hard wood.
 Depending on how our clients choose to install the Ipe decking, we may have to rout a groove for clip fasteners, but at most, that is all we are doing to the wood … [Read more...] about Do I Need Air Dried or Kiln Dried Ipe Decking?